 - Eat vegetables and protein.

 We all have a pretty good idea of what constitutes healthy eating.
-We’re all moving a bit less these days so we’re burning up fewer carbohydrates.
-Loading up on fruits and vegetables is definitely not going to hurt you.
+You might be moving around a bit less these days or burning up fewer carbohydrates.
+Loading up on more fruits and vegetables is definitely not going to hurt you.
 The main takeaway is: make veggies the star of your meal.
 There is no shortage of vegetables in supermarkets.
 A little less starch, a little more colour.

 Be creative with your protein choices but try to get some into every meal and snack to keep you feeling satiated and away from mindless binging.
 Delicious and healthy examples include: free-range eggs, non-gmo tempeh or tofu, organic chicken, shrimp, fish, beans, legumes, nuts, yogurt, cheese and protein powders.